jbdamask/wkid-smaaht/README.md

 <img src="images/chat-and-pix.png" alt="Allow" width="500">

-## FAQ
-- Does OpenAI use my input?
-    - Per [OpenAI's API Data Usage policy from May 2023](https://openai.com/policies/api-data-usage-policies) OpenAI will not use your conversations to train their models.
-Still, it's up to you to abide by any constraints or policies set by your organization.
-- Does Slack use my input?
-    - Slack chats are considered Customer Data, which Slack's policies state are [owned by the Customer](https://slack.com/trust/data-management).
-- Does W'kid Smaaht remember my chats?
-    - By default, W'kid Smaaht logs chats into AWS CloudTrail but this can be turned off in the code.
-- Can my team have different chats going on simultaneously?
-    - Yep.
-Chats from different threads don't bleed into one another.
-- Does it hallucinate?
-    - Yes.
-But since this is GPT4, it's somewhat [better than GPT3](https://openai.com/research/gpt-4)
-- How much can I use it?
-    - You can use it until you hit API call limits for [GPT-4](https://platform.openai.com/docs/guides/rate-limits/overview), then you'll have to cool your jets for a while.
-This could become a real pain if the app is being used by multiple people in your organization (which is likely considering it's a Slack bot).
-- How do I redeploy the Docker image if I want to change something?
-    - Re-run `scripts/create_ECR_repo_and_push_container.sh`
-- How can I add a System message?
-    - The easiest way to do this is to create a new text file in the `gpt4_system_prompts` folder and re-run `./scripts/load_system_prompts_into_dbb.sh`.
-See the Advanced section of this README for more info.
-- Why not just use ChatGPT?
-    - You certainly can, I do.
-But here are a few reasons why you may want to use W'kid Smaaht:
-        - If you spend much of your day in Slack, it's helpful to have GPT in the same tool.
-        - Maybe not everyone on your team or company has subscribed to ChatGPT Plus.
-W'kid Smaaht gives them direct access to GPT4.
-        - Sharing chats in ChatGPT is cumbersome but it's natural in Slack.
-        - Since OpenAI doesn't train their models on chats via API, W'kid Smaaht can be a better option when dealing with sensitive topics.
-- Is there anything not to love?
-    - Yep.
-A bunch of stuff starting with:
-        - You may hit GPT4 API limits
-        - You may need to restart the service using `./scripts/start_ECS_service.sh` if the bot stops responding in Slack
-        - This bot hasn't been stress-tested so if you have many users in Slack, things may bonk out.
-        - It doesn't handle large inputs well
-        - Most likely, this will be superceded by Slack's own ChatGPT integration.
-        - Standard rules of using LLMs apply, namely that you should always review responses for accuracy, completeness and bias.

 ## Commands
 W'kid Smaaht comes with several commands.
 You can see the list by typing :help